-In 1911, arts as a rehabilitative tool was introduced for the first time at San Quentin State Prison.
-One widely published news story mentioned three inmates by name but gave no details.
-This week, Inside CDCR takes a closer look at those offenders.
+In 1911, arts as a rehabilitative tool was introduced for the first time at San Quentin State Prison (SQ), with many inmates attending.
+One widely published news story mentioned three by name but gave no details.
 You can also read our earlier story on the play.

 “The play, which dealt with a convict’s struggle for reformation, was presented on a convict-built stage, with scenery painted by convicts, and draperies of prison-made jute.
 A convict orchestra furnished the music.
 The stage was in a corner of the prison yard, and the players’ voices echoed back from the windows of the death cell in a gaunt five-story building.”

 As the play was ready to begin, and the general population inmates had been seated, “nine cell doors clanked open and as many men, condemned to death, clattered down the iron stairs and lined up at the foot with George Figueroa, a youth who is to die for the murder of his wife in Los Angeles, at the head.
 At a wave of the guard stick, Figueroa tossed the butt of his cigarette into a flower bed, blew the smoke through his nose and led the line across the yard to a row of seats just behind those of the women prisoners, close to the stage.”